hadrienmichel/ERTUtilities/README.md

 # ERTProtocolsCreator
-Creating ERT protocols for a given geometry
+In this repository, you will find different Python scripts to generate ERT protocols for given geometries